Year 6

 Homework

 It is paramount that children spend time each day in order to complete their homework.
 This is to assist them with the lessons they have been learning throughout the week.
 You can add this to be a part of children's home routine after school.
-All homework is due on Wednesday and children will all have access to Google Classroom login details.
+All homework is due on Sunday evening and children will all have access to Google Classroom login details.

 We look forward to a memorable and successful year with our brilliant Year 6 class!